Tuesday, April 04, 2006

 Quite the contrary.
 Bruce seems to have no problem exploring his muse and basically saying "Folk You" to those of us fans who don't like it right now.

-At 4/04/2006 04:36:00 AM, Anonymous Anonymous said...
+At 4/04/2006 04:36:00 AM, Anonymous expecting2fly said...

 Interesting comparison, Thrasher.
 Hey, I think you missed mentioning one of the important Neil/Bruce path-crossings.
 Springsteen was one of the artists at the very first Bridge School Benefit concerts on Oct 13, 1986 (hey now, I was there too.)
 Bruce and Nils joined Neil on Helpless; Bruce later performed a good solo acoustic set of his own.

-At 4/04/2006 08:57:00 AM, Blogger thrasher said...
+At 4/04/2006 08:57:00 AM, Blogger Thrasher said...

 Glen,